List of Jujutsu Kaisen characters: Kairi Minato

 Kairi Minato (湊 海里, Minato Kairi) is a character from the series' first light novel, Jujutsu Kaisen: Iku Natsu to Kaeru Aki.
 Set during Yuji's time in hiding and secret training after being declared dead, Yuji encounters Minato in a park.
 The boy unknowingly manifested a Cursed Spirit that appears in front of his adoptive parent's home at night.
 Yuji ultimately defeated it after a lesson from Gojo.

 Yu Makimura

 Yu Makimura (牧村 ゆう, Makimura Yū) is a character from the second light novel.
 She is a young girl who looks up to Mai Zen'in after seeing her exorcise a Cursed Spirit.
 She became a 'window' for Jujutsu Tech, a person who informs the school of cursed-related activities.
-She has the ability to see Cursed Spirits, but does not have the abilities to become a sorcerer.
+She has the ability to see Cursed Spirits, but does not have the necessary brain structure that a sorcerer has.

 Tsurube Kaya

 Tsurube Kaya (鶴瓶 香弥, Kaya Tsurube) is the antagonist from the second light novel.
 He is a Curse User who has a Curse Words Technique.
 Similar to the Inumaki clan's Cursed Speech, albeit it is much weaker and requires an amplifier such as a talisman to strengthen its effects.
 Tsurube was able to use his technique on Nobara, making her believe that he was a talent scout.
 Tsurube was selling information regarding the Jujutsu High School but was defeated by Nobara after freeing herself from his Cursed Words and using a makeshift straw doll to activate her technique.